OpenModelica/OpenModelica/doc/UsersGuide/source/packagemanager.rst

 Overview of Basic Modelica Package Management Concepts
 ------------------------------------------------------

-The Modelica language promotes the orderly reuse of component models by means of packages, that contain structured libraries of reusable models.
+The Modelica language promotes the orderly reuse of component models by means of packages  that contain structured libraries of reusable models.
 The most prominent example is the Modelica Standard Library (MSL), that contains basic models covering many fields of engineering.
 Other libraries, both open-source and commercial, are available to cover specific applications domains.